WSET Level 2 Award in Wines – Online

 How much does it cost?

 The online version of the WSET Level 2 Award in Wines course is £280.
 The paper exam is included in the £280 if you take it in person with One Foot in the Grapes in Liverpool city centre.
-Wine tasting samples are not covered by the fee.
+The fee does not cover wine tasting samples.

 If you can’t get to Liverpool, we could organise an online exam (see below).